marius1544/Project-MWH/Readme.md

 ## Concept

-Dropsafe is a platform where users can register and log in to their personal file storage system.
+Dropsafe is a platform where users can send files to store it in the database.
 After creating an account, users can manage their stored information and export their data in different formats.

 The application is built with a layered backend architecture using Node.js, Express, and PostgreSQL.